WillO-K/WillO-K/README.md

 ## Hi there 👋
 ---
-⚡ I'm Willoughby; Data Analyst and Business Intelligence Analyst/Developer.
-I've worked with a variety of technologies, including:
+⚡ I'm Will; Data Analyst and Business Intelligence Analyst/Developer.
+Technologies I've worked with:
 * Microsoft Power BI
 * Kibana
 * ThoughtSpot